pathsec/Evil-Jenkins/README.md

 # Evil Jenkins

 A command-and-control (C2) POC framework that uses the Jenkins Remoting protocol as its transport layer.
-By emulating a legitimate Jenkins controller, Evil Jenkins allows operators to manage implants that appear to network defenders and traffic analysis as ordinary Jenkins build agents performing CI/CD work.
+By emulating a legitimate Jenkins controller, Evil Jenkins allows operators to manage implants that appear to network defenders and traffic analysis on first inspection as ordinary Jenkins build agents.

 Unmodified `jenkins/inbound-agent` Docker containers and native `agent.jar` instances on Linux, macOS, and Windows connect over **JNLP4-connect**, the same TLS-wrapped protocol used by production Jenkins infrastructure worldwide.